droid-php/droid-doc/doc/modules.md

     area: <string>  # for example, "Europe"
     zone: <string>  # for example, "Amsterdam"
 ```

-We might provide these values as Project Variables where they are accessible to
+We can provide the Module variables in one of the following locations:
-all Tasks in the Project.
-We would provide the values as Target variables if
+- as Project Variables that are accessible to all Tasks in the Project;
-we wished to use a Module in more than one Target and with different values.
+- as Target variables that are accessible to a Module in more than one Target and with different values.
-We would provide the values as Host or Group Variables if we wished to run the
+- as Host or Group Variables if we wished to run the Module on a number of Hosts, each with differing values.
-Module on a number of Hosts, each with differing values.
-In this example, we
+For more information on declaring variables, refer to [xxxx]().

-will provide them as Target Variables; so the Project configuration now looks
+In this example, we will provide Module variables as Target Variables.
-like the following:-
+The Project configuration is now as follows:

 ```yaml
 name: "A Droid Project"